SMJSGaming/GDDocs/encryptions/Chk parameter.md

 #### Salt Keys
 For level downloading and uploading: xI25fpAapCQg
 For level comments: xPT6iUrtws0J
-For quests: none
+For quests: oC36fpYaPtdg
-For chest rewards: none
+For chest rewards: npC26fpYaQCtg
 For liking and rating: ysg6pUrtjn0J
 For updating user scores: xI35fsAapCRg
 For update the level user highscore: yPg6pUrtWn0J